parse-community/parse-dashboard/README.md

       "user":"user2",
       "pass":"pass"
     }
-  ]
+  ],
+  "options": {
+    "useEncryptedPasswords": true | false
   }
+}
 ```

 You can store the password in either `plain text` or `bcrypt` formats.
+To use the `bcrypt` format, you must set the config `options.useEncryptedPasswords` parameter to `true`.
 You can encrypt the password using any online bcrypt tool e.g. [https://www.bcrypt-generator.com](https://www.bcrypt-generator.com).

 ### Separating App Access Based on User Identity
 If you have configured your dashboard to manage multiple applications, you can restrict the management of apps based on user identity.